hsaghir/hsaghir.github.io/src/content/posts/2026-04-23-the-loop-is-the-product.md

 coverAlt: "An ouroboros, the snake eating its own tail, from a 1478 drawing by Theodoros Pelecanos in the alchemical treatise Synosius.
 Public domain."
 ---

+## Why this exists

+For the last year I have been writing agents that do real work: research, code review, security triage.
+Every time I reached for an agent framework, I ended up rewriting the loop from scratch.
+I wanted to own when to stop, what the model sees, whether a tool call proceeds, and what gets recorded.
+The frameworks all hid that loop behind an `agent.run()` call and a graph DSL, and pulled in thirty dependencies on the way.

+So I deleted the framework and kept the loop.
+That is looplet.

+If you remember the moment Flask beat Django for a generation of web apps by being *just a Python function with a decorator*, this post is making the same bet for agents.

 ## The claim

 The right abstraction for most LLM agents is not a graph, not a